sisl/GaussianFilters.jl/README.md

 ## Setting Up Documentation Deployment

+If you have not done so, set up github pages by adding a pages repository to your github account by following the [setup instructions](https://pages.github.com/) or just add an empty repository named `username.github.io` or `orgname.github.io` to your personal or organization account.
+This repository can be private.

 Documentation and documentation deployment is accomplished with the Julia packager `Documenter.jl`

 To setup the automated deployment of documentation as part of the CI build process follow the [Deploy Instructions](https://juliadocs.github.io/Documenter.jl/stable/man/hosting/).

+This involves two steps:
+1. Adding a deploy key to the github deploy keys to allow travis CI to push to new pages to the repository.
+2. Adding an environment variable to your Travis CI build settings with the deployment keys.

 ## Adding package to Julia Package Repository